“Who does not thank for little will not thank for much.”

-It’s also a day to pause and reflect on our blessings.
-No matter how desperate times may seem — and I have known some desperate moments in my life — if you dig down deep, there is something to be thankful for.
-It may be a small thing; a warm, fluffy cat, a book that brings you joy, a movie running on television that makes you smile, the taste of a familiar dish which brings back memories of happier times.
-It might be big things; a roof over your head, making it through one more month with food on your table, a hand to hold for better or for worse.
-Whatever it is, be thankful and nurture that small flame of warmth in your heart.
+But no matter how desperate times may seem—and this year may feel among the truly desperate ones—if you dig deep, there are things to be thankful for.
+It may be a small: a warm, fluffy cat, a book which brings you joy, a moving on television provoking a smile, the taste of a familiar dish bringing back memories of happier times.
+Big things count, too.
+A roof over your head.
+Making it through another month.
+A hand to hold for better or for worse.
+Whatever the thing might be, nurture that small flame of warmth in your heart.

 For myself, I’m grateful we are (relatively) healthy here at home and the virus hasn’t touch us directly.
 I’m grateful I’m at a moment in my life where I’m not scrambling and spend my days doing the thing I’ve wanted to do for so long, tell stories.
 I’m grateful my husband is with me, along with the cats, Keanu and Gimli.
 It will be a small gathering, but there’s something to be grateful for in that.
 Sometimes, it’s nice to stay close to home and not deal with the stress of an elaborate meal and extended families.

 But we find empty places in our circle this year.
 Our eldest cat, lost to cancer in May.
 A friend who has no family nearby since his sister passed, and with whom we usually gather at a local restaurant, something not possible at the moment..
 Friends who have lost partners and families.
 For those of you on your own, or struggling with pain and loss, I wish you well.
 I’ve been there, too, and understand today, and the weeks to come can be among the darkest in the year in more ways than one.
 Know you have people who care, even if they can’t be with you at the moment.

 Wherever you and whatever situation you find yourself in, my best to you and yours today and all the days of through the year.